Open Clinical Trials

 This collaborative study is coordinated by Bruce Walker, M.D., of Partners AIDS Research Center at Massachusetts General Hospital in Boston, and includes participating researchers and community advocacy groups in Chicago, Durham, Los Angeles, Nashville, New York City, San Diego, San Francisco, Seattle, and in cities in Canada, Europe, and Australia.
 The researchers hope to identify 700-800 HIV controllers worldwide; individuals who believe they may qualify need not live in one of these cities.
 For more information or to discuss eligibility, contact Rachel Rosenberg (617-726-5536; firstname.lastname@example.org) or Florencia Pereyra (email@example.com). www.mgh.harvard.edu/aids/hiv_elite_controllers.asp.

-Recent studies have shown that interruption of antiretroviral therapy based on CD4 cell count is a potentially risky strategy (see "News Briefs"); less is known, however, about treatment using fixed-length cycles.
+"News Briefs"); less is known, however, about treatment using fixed-length cycles.
 The Phase IV FOTO study, sponsored by CRINE, will compare continuous therapy against a five-days-on/two-days-off schedule of efavirenz (Sustiva), tenofovir (Viread), and emtricitabine (Emtriva).

 Eligible participants must be 18-65 years of age, have a CD4 count of at least 200 cell/mm3, and an undetectable HIV viral load (below 50 copies/mL).
 They must be on a stable regimen containing efavirenz, tenofovir, and emtricitabine or 3TC (Epivir) for at least 90 days.
 Subjects will have six clinic visits after randomization; those assigned to continuous therapy will cross over to cyclical therapy at 24 weeks if viral load remains undetectable.